grey-fish/grey-fish.github.io/Natas/Level24.md

 So our task is to cause an error when  `if(!strcmp($_REQUEST["passwd"],"<censored>")){` executes and we'll be golden.

-I tried many things, but in the end what succedded was `passwd[]=hello` payload.
+I tried many things, but in the end what succedded was `passwd[]=hello` payload revealed the password.

 ![](./images/Level24_solution.png)

 <br/>

-Just out of curiosity, i wanted to see the contents of `$_REQUEST` superglobal after our payload. <br/>
+Out of curiosity, i wanted to see the contents of `$_REQUEST` superglobal after our payload. <br/>
 So i made a simple PHP page for that, below is the output if someone wants to know how payload works.

 ![](./images/Level24.1_solution.png)